isaac-nabe/multinational-retail-data-centralisation652/README.md

    - Implemented proper error handling and logging to enhance code robustness.
    - Used type annotations and consistent docstrings to improve code clarity and documentation.

-## Building Proper Foundations

-Building a proper foundation in your project is crucial to avoid spending a lot of time fixing issues later on when you are focused on other tasks.
-During this project, I learned the importance of setting up robust data cleaning and validation processes early on.

-### Example: Handling 'nan' Values in `data_cleaning.py`

-At one point, I encountered 'nan' values in the dataset, which were actually strings and not being cleaned properly.
-Initially, I considered simply filtering them out, but I realized this approach was not thorough.
-Instead, I implemented a validity filter on a categorical column to accept only good values and filter out the bad ones.
-This not only resolved the issue but also ensured better data quality.

-By addressing such issues early and thoroughly, you can save significant time and avoid headaches later in the project.
-Ensuring data integrity and cleanliness from the start lays a solid foundation for the entire data pipeline.
+8. **SQL Query Optimization and Analysis**:
+   - Learned the importance of decomposing complex SQL queries into manageable steps to ensure accuracy and efficiency.
+   - Implemented window functions (like `LEAD`) to calculate differences between rows, simplifying complex calculations.
+   - Utilized `EXTRACT(EPOCH FROM ...)` to handle time differences in a straightforward manner, converting seconds into human-readable formats.
+   - Understood the importance of ordering and partitioning data correctly to ensure logical progression and accurate results.
+   - Recognized the value of intermediate CTEs (Common Table Expressions) for breaking down and debugging SQL queries effectively.

+9. **Foundations for Robust Data Pipelines**:
+   - Emphasized setting up robust data cleaning and validation processes early in the project to avoid issues later.
+   - Addressed issues such as handling 'nan' values by implementing validity filters, ensuring better data quality from the start.
+   - Learned that thorough early-stage problem solving and data integrity checks save significant time and effort in later stages of the project.
+   - Understand the logic of the operations you want to execute, this way you at least know what you want to do even if you're not certain of    how to yet.

 ## License